Article Table Of Contents

 - Fort Lee (Photos | Homes For Sale)

 - Englewood Cliffs (Photos | Homes For Sale)

 Which city in new jersey had the largest Asian population?
 Palisades Park took the number one over all spot for the largest Asian in new jersey for 2020.
 59.19% of Palisades Park identify as Asian.

 Read on below to see how we crunched the numbers and how your town ranked.

-How We Determined The Cities In New Jersey With The Largest Asian Population For 2019
+How We Determined The Cities In new jersey With The Largest Asian Population For 2020

 Specifically, we looked at table B03002: Hispanic OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census: